schlumpfling42/nnsfw/README.md

 ## Annotations
 There are quite a few annotations that will help with dependency injections, setting up controller endpoints and data source.
-The help minimizing the number of files/folder that need to be parsed and speed up the startup, you should specify the root package for your code.
+To minimize the number of files/folder that have to be parsed and speed up the startup, you should specify the root package for your code.
 You can do that by adding an annotation to the Application:
 ```@AnnotationConfiguration("net.example")```
 This will limit the annotation lookup to this package and it's sub-packages.
 ### Package net.nnwsf.application.annotation.* / Application configuration
-These annotations can only be applied to the application class, more precisely the class that has the code to start the application server.
+These annotations have be applied to the application class, more precisely the class that is passed as the parameter when the application server is started.
 - AnnotationConfiguration - defines the root package for annotation lookup
 - AuthenticatedResourcePathConfiguration - defines the relative root path for resources only authenticated users have access to
 - AuthenticationProviderConfiguration - defines the properties that are being used to authenticate users